ppy/osu-wiki/news/2018-09-25-project-loved-one-year-week-of-september-23rd.md

 date: 2018-09-25 20:00:00 +0000
 ---

-[Project Loved](https://osu.ppy.sh/community/forums/120) is back again with a wide selection of beatmaps from all modes.
-Don't forget to cast your votes!
-We're also celebrating our first birthday today, so show us some love too!
+[Project Loved](https://osu.ppy.sh/community/forums/120) is celebrating its first birthday today!
+Like always, we have a wide selection of beatmaps up for vote this week; don't forget to show them some love!

 [![](/wiki/shared/news/banners/loved.png)](https://osu.ppy.sh/community/forums/120)